 The role of people analytics in any successful organization should not be underestimated.
 As the Principal of Research and Customer Value at Visier, I understand the importance of using data to drive business strategy and inform decisions.
 And now, the latest report from Visier, The Age of People Analytics: Survey on Characteristics, Value Achieved, and Leading Practices of Advanced Organizations has emphasized the positive financial impact that advanced people analytics and related practices can have on an organization.
-Read key findings from the Age of People Analytics report.

 The report, which collates survey responses from more than 250 business leaders across a wide range of industries, found that advanced organizations–those organizations with mature people analytics processes–financially outperform their peers.

 The impact of this finding is far-reaching.
 Those advanced organizations reap benefits across a number of indicators, highlighting a clear business case for improving the use of analytics to drive business strategy.

 For this study, we surveyed business and HR leaders at organizations that are familiar with people analytics to determine where on the people analytics maturity scale most practitioners lie.
 My mission was simple—to determine how the playing field exists today, understand the value that practitioners derive from analytics, and surface leading practices that could be shared throughout the industry to help guide those who are still early in their journey to people analytics maturity.

 After analyzing the results, it’s clear that the value of people analytics within an organization can no longer be debated.
 In this age of people analytics, the question for HR professionals and business leaders is not whether or not to adopt people analytics, but rather, how they can mature their organization’s people analytics to achieve improved outcomes.

 Below, I’ve outlined some of the key findings from the Age of People Analytics report, which is now available for download.

 Financial Outperformance Through People Analytics Maturity